Police searching for hit-and-run driver that struck bicyclist, 4 cars in Dorchester

 Rosa says the driver got out and came over to talk to him.

-The bicyclist was taken to a hospital while some of the cars were towed away.
+The bicyclist was taken to a hospital with non-life-threatening injuries, while some of the cars were towed away.

 Kerwin Albert’s white Toyota is dented but says it could have been a lot worse.